call518/EYWA-on-Vagrant/README.md

  * Default two templates is generated automatic. (in "Templates" Tab)
     * (Note) The templates is '2-EYWA-Router' and '2-Ubuntu(EYWA)'.
     * (Note) '2' is User-ID.
- * First EYWA-Virutal-Router('2-EYWA-Router-0') is automatic launched. (in 'Virtual Machines' Tab)
+ * First EYWA-Virutal-Router('2-EYWA-Router-0') is automaticaly launched. (in 'Virtual Machines' Tab)
 + After '2-EYWA-Router-0' is up(Status is RUNNING), Go to 'Virtual Resources' Tab -> 'Virtual Machines'.
 + Create first VM.
  * Click '+' Button in 'Virtual Machines' Tab.